iterative/dvc.org/content/docs/use-cases/model-registry.md

 [CLI], or integrating into Python code using the [API].
 You can even automate their training and delivery [via CML].

-To build a Git-native registry, the ML models in your repos can be annotated using tags.
+Another route to build a Git-native registry is to annotate ML models in your repos using tags.
 [GTO] (Git Tag Ops) is a tool to do just that!
 The annotations carry meaningful metadata, such as a model file path (or [DVC metafile]), development state, deployment env, etc. This helps manage your models lifecycle: promoting versions, rolling back, and reviewing their history.

 This approach is like **packaging** the models with their related information, plus dependencies with DVC.
 They can be consolidated virtually using a smart